Blog · Review Essay · May 2026

 The book's subtitle makes memory central.
 Digital memory is not a stone tablet.
 It depends on constant refresh, compatible formats, power, hardware, protocol, migration, and social trust.
 What appears permanent is often an active process of repetition.

 This helps explain why the archive is now political.
 A society that stores memory in software also stores memory inside operating assumptions.
-Search ranking, recommendation, metadata, access control, file format, and model retrieval all decide what can return from the past.
+Search ranking, recommendation, metadata, access control, file format, and model retrieval all decide what can return from the past, a politics traced in After the Book Becomes a Database.

 The AI-Age Reading